bryanesmith/run-log/README.md

 If you'd like more information on the product and the technical approach,  [review this presentation](https://docs.google.com/presentation/d/1A99DvfPVWyc-2TcBnq0_8jJZ-GgUx-0bhkbwZQlP6-s).

-## Warning
+## Important warning about security

+**Read this before running the application.**

-This is a demonstration application.
-The authentication mechanism is insecure, because:
+This is currently a demonstration application.
+The authentication mechanism is not very secure, because:

-* The credentials are stored in front-end application state
+* The credentials are stored as part of the front-end application state
 * Valid credentials stored in environment variable in CI/CD and lambdas

-Do _not_ reuse credentials with any other system, and expect that the credentials used are insecure.
+Do _not_ reuse credentials with any other system, and treat the credentials as insecure.
+Do not store sensitive information.

+Note that this application uses SSL to transmit HTTP requests, so the use of HTTP Basic Authentication should be secure.
+It is the manner in how this information is stored in frontend and backend that is not sufficiently secure; not how credentials are transferred.

-This warning will be removed once a secure authentication method is used.
+This warning will be removed once a more secure authentication method is used.

 ## Setup